 What kind of space works best?

-For many people the natural location for a home entertainment system is the living or family room.
+For many people the natural location for a home theatre is the living or family room.
 Both of these spaces can be quickly transformed for movie marathons by adding a high-quality flat screen television, a surround sound system or rear wireless speakers.
-However, before you decide which room to make your new home entertainment system, you should consider how much ambient light is right for you and think about acoustics.
+However, before you decide which room to make your new home theatre, you should consider how much ambient light is right for you and think about acoustics.

-Depending on the amount of light you feel comfortable watching movies in, you can opt for total darkness with thick window coverings that block out daylight or you can install a dimmer switch to lower the lights without completely turning them off.
-Carpeting can help with sound absorption, if your space doesn’t have carpeting you may want to consider an area rug which can help optimise sound.
+Depending on the amount of light you feel comfortable watching movies in, you can opt for total darkness with thick window coverings that block out daylight or you can install a dimmer switch, available at your local hardware store, to lower the lights without completely turning them off.
+And, carpeting can help with sound absorption.
+If your space doesn’t have carpeting you may want to consider an area rug which can help optimise sound.

 What kind of seating works best in that space?

 The size of your space and whether or not it’s a dedicated media room can help you decide on seating.
 If you’ll only be watching television and movies in the room consider going with rows of recliners or theatre seats which all face the screen.

 If you use the room for other activities, such as a home office, occasional guest room, or living room, you’ll want the seating to be more versatile—such as a sofa, love-seat or armchair.
 Think about how many people will typically be joining you for TV or movie night, and be sure to have ample seating.